Loading...

 Portion Control

-Add fiber-rich foods to your meal, such as leafy greens, broccoli, or zucchini.
-These can help slow down the absorption of carbohydrates.
+Incorporate more fiber-rich foods such as vegetables and legumes into your meal.
+Options like broccoli, spinach, and lentils can help slow the absorption of carbohydrates.

 Healthy Fats